8-Bit Theater: Financial success

-In 2002, Clevinger announced to their readers that they would "be undertaking the great webcomic = job experiment."
-Within a year he was supporting himself financially from the comic through T-shirt sales, advertisements, and a "donation" service by which readers could voluntarily send him money.
+In 2002, Clevinger was supporting himself financially from the comic through T-shirt sales, advertisements, and a "donation" service by which readers could voluntarily send him money.
 Clevinger offered rewards for donating such as wallpapers.

 Legacy

 The success of 8-Bit Theater and another sprite comic Bob and George, along with their ease of creation, led to hundreds of other sprite comics.
 One list of sprite comics identified over 1,200 sprite comics as of 2004.
-Shaenon K. Garrity said in a history of webcomics, "With the success of sprite comics like Brian Clevinger's 8-Bit Theater (2001) and clipart comics like Ryan North's Daily Dinosaur Comics (2003) and David Malki's Wondermark (2003), people discovered that they didn't need to be able to draw to be webcartoonists.
-The barn door flew open."
+Shaenon K. Garrity said in a history of webcomics: "With the success of sprite comics like Brian Clevinger's 8-Bit Theater (2001) and clipart comics like Ryan North's Daily Dinosaur Comics (2003) and David Malki's Wondermark (2003), people discovered that they didn't need to be able to draw to be webcartoonists.
+The barn door flew open".
 However, no other sprite comic reached the popularity of 8-Bit Theater.

 8-Bit Theater was Brian Clevinger's first experience writing a comic.
 His experience, as well as exposure through the comic, allowed him to write more comics, including Atomic Robo as well as writing for both Marvel Comics and DC Comics.

 The comic was part of the Create a Comic Project, in which versions of the comic with dialog removed were provided to allow students to write their own, encouraging writing and creativity skills.
 An expansion pack for the board game Bargain Quest was released in 2019, based on characters and items from 8-Bit Theater.

-On April 19, 2021, Clevinger launched a Kickstarter for the 8-Bit Theater 20th Anniversary Complete Script Book which will collect every strip.
-The book will be script-only due to copyright issues.
-It reached its initial goal on April 21, 2021.
+In 2021, Clevinger launched a Kickstarter for the 8-Bit Theater 20th Anniversary Complete Script Book which collected every strip.
+The book was script-only due to copyright issues.
+It reached its initial goal on April 21.